 A final, rather obvious point is that they need to get on with it.
 One month out of twelve has already passed, and other than Chris Huhne’s initial allusion to an ‘inter-departmental steering committee’ and Mr Barker’s poorly-briefed comments in DECC questions last week, no detail has been given on how exactly the target will be reached.

 Scrutiny doesn’t stop with the announcement of a real-time web gadget; this Government needs to try harder if it’s to prove that its commitment to 10:10 is anything more than a honeymoon headline.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.